 | Warnings | Clear interactions with common medicines | No side or interaction notes |

-I teach a short checklist I use when checking labels:
+I teach a short checklist I use when checking labels; you can print this as a micro‑checklist:

-- Match warnings to your current medicines and health history.
+- Check warnings and interactions and match them to your current medicines and health history.

-Remember: good labels help, but they don’t replace clinical advice.
-If you’re unsure, I’ll help liaise with your doctors or naturopaths before you try a product.
+Remember: a good label and third‑party testing increase confidence but do not replace clinical advice.
+If you’re unsure about a product, I can help review the label and liaise with your doctors or naturopaths before you try it.

 Choosing practitioners and training: my checklist

 Finding a trustworthy practitioner is the single best step for safer, coordinated care.
-I look beyond titles to verify real training and collaboration with doctors.
+I look beyond titles and marketing to verify real training, scope, and collaboration with doctors.

 Licensed versus other titles